Lautz Hydrology Lab

 - Sarah Ledford's journal article on floodplain connection and urban stream water quality is accepted for publication in Hydrological Processes!

 - Maggie Zimmer's paper is now in volume!
 (Zimmer, M. A. and Lautz, L. K. 2014.
 Hydrol.
 Process., 28: 2324–2337.)

 - Sarah Ledford, Ryan Gordon, and Kayla Christian present at the Fall AGU Meeting!

-I am currently recruiting graduate students for Fall 2014.
-I am primarily looking for students to work on an NSF-funded research project entitled, "Groundwater-surface water interactions in tropical alpine catchments and their influence on sources and stability of water supply during glacial recession."
-You can read more about the project on my Research page.
+Are you interested in graduate study in my research group?
+We are looking for great students!
+You can read more about my ongoing research projects on my Research page.
 You can read more about applying to my research program and the Department of Earth Sciences at Syracuse on the Opportunities page.
+I look forward to hearing from you.